AdobeDocs/experience-manager-cloud-service.en/help/edge/wysiwyg-authoring/repoless-msm.md

 ## Overview {#overview}

 [Multi Site Manager (MSM)](/help/sites-cloud/administering/msm/overview.md) and its Live Copy features enable you to use the same site content in multiple locations, while allowing for variations.
 You can author content once and create Live Copies.
-MSM maintains live relationships between your source content and its Live Copies so that when you change the source content, the source and Live Copies are synchronized.
+MSM maintains live relationships between your source content and its Live Copies so that when you change the source content, the source and Live Copies can be synchronized.

 You can use MSM to create an entire content structure for your brand across locales and languages, authoring the content centrally.
 Your localized sites can then each be delivered by Edge Delivery Services, leveraging a central code base.